sam7r/nordnm/README.md

     --ignoreIPV6 true
 ```

-Instead of entering these credentials manually, you can create and add them to `$HOME/.nordnmrc`
+Instead of entering these credentials manually, you can add them to the `$HOME/.nordnmrc` settings file
 ```json
 {
     "connection": {